 Services :: Pitch Stabilization

 Pitch Stabilization (also sometimes called a Pitch Raise) are a type of tuning that can prepare a piano to accept a fine tuning.
-Generally a piano which has not been serviced for a while may need is more likely to need a pitch stabilization before it is capable of maintaining a fine tuning.

 When piano is in need of stabilization, the tuner would likely perform at least one pitch stabilization to bring the tention on the strings of the instrument up (or again, less likely, down) to a more reasonable level.
 If the initial level required only a single pitch stabilization, the experienced tuner might then be able to provide a stable fine tuning.
 In some instances though, the piano may require two pitch stabilizations before the instrument's dynamics will be stable enough to hold a fine tuning.
 Usually in such a case the experienced tuner will provide both pitch stabilizations and then suggest the customer have us back for a fine tuning after a few weeks (but usually no more than six month, or else the effectiveness of pitch stabilization begins to be lost).

-The wait between pitch stabilization and fine tuning is to allow the metal stings time to stretch and to settle to the higher tension.
+The wait between pitch stabilization and fine tuning is to allow the metal stings time to settle to the higher tension.
 After approximately three weeks the strings should be stable enough to receive a fine tuning.
 Generally, if the customer waits longer than six months to have the piano fine tuned the piano may require at least another pitch stabilization before the fine tuning.

 Another situation in which pitch stabilization will be needed is after new strings have been installed.
 In such a case the tuner/technician should provide the customer with a detailed work schedule before any work has begun.
 This schedule will specify how many times the tuner/technician plans to perform pitch stabilizations on the piano before it is returned to the customer.
 A tuner/technician should always make it clear to the customer that a restrung piano will require more tunings for the first couple of years.
 This is because the strings will need to stretch and settle to the tensions required of them.
 A tuner/technician that has not discussed this need with a customer before restringing their piano has done a disservice to the instrument's owner.